cockroachdb/docs/v21.1/create-role.md

 toc: true
 ---

 The `CREATE ROLE` [statement](sql-statements.html) creates SQL [roles](authorization.html#create-and-manage-roles), which are groups containing any number of roles and users as members.
-You can assign privileges to roles, and all members of the role (regardless of whether if they are direct or indirect members) will inherit the role's privileges.
+You can assign [privileges](authorization.html#privileges) to roles, and all members of the role (regardless of whether if they are direct or indirect members) will inherit the role's privileges.

 {{site.data.alerts.callout_info}}
  <code>CREATE ROLE</code> is no longer an {{ site.data.products.enterprise }} feature and is now freely available in the core version of CockroachDB.
-Also, since the keywords `ROLE` and `USER` can now be used interchangeably in SQL statements for enhanced Postgres compatibility, `CREATE ROLE` is now an alias for [`CREATE USER`](create-user.html).
+Also, since the keywords `ROLE` and `USER` can now be used interchangeably in SQL statements for enhanced Postgres compatibility.

+ `CREATE USER` is equivalent to the statement `CREATE ROLE`, with one exception: `CREATE ROLE` sets the [`NOLOGIN`](#parameters) option by default, preventing the new role from being used to log in to the database.
+You can use `CREATE ROLE` and specify the [`LOGIN`](#parameters) option to achieve the same result as `CREATE USER`.
 {{site.data.alerts.end}}

 ## Considerations